chonibe/coa-service/README.md

 ### Configuration
 1. Copy `.env.example` to `.env`
-2. Fill in Supabase and Shopify credentials
+2. Fill in Supabase, Google OAuth, Shopify, and Stripe credentials

 ### Running the Application
 ```bash